CPalmer3200/bsb_test_repo/README.md

 ![scatter_plot](https://github.com/CPalmer3200/bsb_test_repo/assets/145576128/69416c35-a84c-418c-9fe3-002142c47093)

 Figure 1: *Normalised double strand break count of Samples 1-16.
 Samples 1, 2, 4, 5, 6, 7 and 8 are likely to be untreated while samples 9-16 are probably treated samples.
-The group that sample 3 belongs to is inconclusive*
+The group that sample 3 belongs to is inconclusive.*
 <br>

 <br>